What Is Policy and Procedure Distribution?

 - Grant requirements mandating documented proof that procedures are followed

-Procedure Distribution for Compliance
+Policy and Procedure Distribution for Compliance

-- How do employees access current procedures?
+- How do employees access current policies and procedures?

 - How do you ensure they are reading the latest version?

-How PolicyCo Handles Procedure Distribution
+How PolicyCo Handles Policy and Procedure Distribution

 See how PolicyCo handles this